 Mitch has funded healthcare for 93 patients in 12 countries.

-Kosal is a 21-year-old rice farmer from Cambodia.
-He likes to play sports, watch television, and help his wife with the housework.
-In May 2019, Kosal was in a traffic accident and fell off his motorcycle, injuring his left shoulder.
+Makara shared, "I hope this surgery can help me return to work in the future so I can support my family.
+My life will change if I can use my arm again."
+Makara is a 31-year-old man who has been married for four years and has a three-year-old daughter.
+Makara's wife works in a garment factory near their home in the province.
+In April 2021, Makara was in a motor vehicle accident that caused paralysis of his left arm.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
-He finds it difficult to lift his arm and move normally, and is unable to work due to his injuries.
-Kosal traveled to our medical partner's care center to receive treatment.
-On September 4th, he will undergo a brachial plexus repair surgery.
-After recovery, he will be able to regain function in his arm.
-Our medical partner, Children's Surgical Centre, is requesting $637 to fund this procedure.
-"I hope that after my surgery, I will be able to use my arm again and can return to work."
+He is unable to lift his arm and he cannot work.
+Makara traveled to our medical partner's care center to receive treatment.
+On June 21st, he will undergo a brachial plexus repair surgery.
+After recovery, he will be able to use his arm normally again.
+Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.